 New EarthCube Peer-Reviewed Jupyter Notebooks Now Available

-A novel element of the EarthCube 2020 Annual Conference was a call for notebooks, which led to twelve peer-reviewed Jupyter notebooks that encompass an array of geoscience data tools, software, services, and libraries.
-Each notebook was reviewed by scholars within the geoscience and cyberinfrastructure community at the EarthCube 2020 Annual Conference.
+A novel element of the 2020, 2021 and 2022 EarthCube Annual Meetings was a call for notebooks, which led to 44 peer-reviewed Jupyter notebooks that encompass an array of geoscience data tools, software, services, and libraries.
+Each notebook was reviewed by scholars within the geoscience and cyberinfrastructure community.

-These notebooks are now available on GitHub for interested researchers to view and execute, and they will soon be published in the Earth and Space Science Open Archive (ESSOAr).
+These notebooks are now available on GitHub and Zenodo for interested researchers to view and execute.

 “These notebooks represent a new element in the scholarly publishing system: they provide us with a means to easily share tested, user-friendly, and interactive workflows,” said Daniel S. Katz, NCSA chief scientist.
 “Further Calls for Notebooks are now underway and we encourage the community to participate, as well as to provide feedback about how we can better support notebooks in the peer-review and publishing systems.”

 Patrick M. O'Keefe, Viacheslav M. Sadykov, Alexander G. Kosovichev, Gelu M. Nita, Vincent Oria, Shantanu Sharma, Fraila Francis, Chun Jie Chong

 Susanna Anil, Steve Diggs, Sarah Purkey, Donata Giglio, Lynne Merchant, Megan Scanderbeg, Tyler Tucker